 Debbie Desjarlais, 69 Bricktop Road, Windham, CT 06280 (860) 617-4985

-Entries accepted: July 14 – August 8 or until barn is full
+Entries accepted: July 14 – August 8 or until the barn is full

 Send entries to: Deb Desjarlais, 69 Bricktop Road, Windham, CT 06280